rchikkam/tableformats/README.md

     paimon folder contains a dockerfile to create paimon related images.

-        Create spark-sql that use paimon as tableformat and can connect to infra.
+        Create spark-sql image that use paimon as tableformat and can connect to infra.

             docker build -t <image-name> -f spark-paimon-dockerfile .

-        Create a database to hold paimon catalog info. (iceberg is also password) psql -h localhost -p 5430 -U iceberg -d iceberg
+        Create a database to hold paimon catalog info. (iceberg is also password) psql -h localhost -p 5432 -U iceberg -d iceberg

             create database paimondb;